-2. Create Account with Brokerage Company
+2. Create an Account with a Brokerage Company

 Opening an account with any brokerage company in Nigeria is seamless now due to the internet.
-With the advent on the internet now you can open a stock account on any of the top brokerage apps I mentioned above.
+With the advent of the internet now you can open a stock account on any of the top brokerage apps I mentioned above.

 If you need an actual broker opening an account will take 2 – 3 days at least depending on the firm and their KYC policy.
 To register or sign up for any online brokerage account in Nigeria, here are the requirements needed.